 At the discretion of the instructor, students may be dropped from a class if they do not attend the first class meeting for a once-a-week class, or the first two class meetings for a twice-a-week class.In addition, based on the pedagogical needs of any particular class, an instructor may set specific attendance guidelines.

 A student will be required to repeat a core course in which a failing grade was received.
 Both the original failing grade and the grade received when the course is retaken are used to determine the student's academic standing and honors.

-Students who fail any core course will automatically be placed on Academic Probation.
-When a core class is failed, students must repeat the course to meet degree requirements.
-Students have one chance to re-take the class and receive a passing grade.
-If the core class is failed a second time, the student is withdrawn from the program (subject to appeal for extenuating circumstances).
-The grade received when the course is retaken is averaged with the original failing grade to determine the student's scholastic average.
+Students who fail any core business course or ECON 102 will be automatically placed on Academic Probation.
+When a core business course or ECON 102 is failed, students must repeat that specific failed course in the next available term to meet degree requirements.
+Students have one chance to repeat the course and receive a passing grade.
+If the course is failed a second time, the student will be dismissed from the BBA program.
+Both the original failing grade and the grade received when the course is retaken are used to determine the student's academic standing and honors.

 If a business elective or capstone course is failed, students may elect to complete another course in that area to meet the degree requirement.
 If a different class is elected, the grade received for the new course is weighted with full points and credits in the student's GPA.
 If the same failed class is repeated, both the original failing grade and the grade received when repeating the course will be used when calculating the student's GPA.